preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Available options depend on the template chosen.
 Here's some common ones:

-+ **Title**: Add a Title (name) for the Team Site here.
++ **Title**: Add a Title (name) for the Teamwork here.
-+ **Description**: It's a good idea to add a Description of the Teamwork site's purpose here, but it's not mandatory.
++ **Description**: It's a good idea to add a Description of the Teamwork's purpose here, but it's not mandatory.
 + **Show in public listings**: If links to this teamwork should show up in listings available for all colleagues, select this option.
 Default: selected.
-+ **Sharepoint Alias**: The last part of the address to the site is created automatically but can be edited if necessary.
++ **Sharepoint Alias**: The last part of the address to the Teamwork is created automatically but can be edited if necessary.
 If the name (address) already exists an alternative address is suggested.
 + **Languages**: The same language as the main Business Profile language is suggested.
 Another language can be selected if needed.
 + **Time Zones**: Normally the correct Time Zone is already selected.
 Can be changed if needed.